|

 wet it, there can be few problems.
 Problems occur when the water comes in faster

 than it goes out.
-Materials that stay wet for long periods tend to rot, to grow
+Materials that stay too wet for too long tend to rot, to grow

 mold, and eventually to fall apart.
 Here in NJ, we find that many walls show signs